finmoorhouse/fin/src/writing/convex.md

 Getting the most outputs possible in a world of concave impact functions often means sharing out your resources among many things: *diversifying* between options.

 Suppose you’re choosing how to spend on a few options, and you’re assuming diminishing returns.
 In that case, the rule of thumb should be to spend on the option with the best marginal returns, up until another option beats it, at which point you switch to that option, and so on.
 With enough resources and enough options, the optimal approach is to spread your resources across several options.

+By the way, here are two things to look out for when reading these graphs:

+- The **marginal cost-effectiveness** of the function at some level of input is just the *slope of curve at the input level that would occur without you*; i.e. before you add input
+  - The ['ITN' framework](https://forum.effectivealtruism.org/topics/itn-framework) (importance, tractability, and neglectedness) is a way of trying to estimate this slope, though it's not *fully* general (as we'll see, it assumes the curve takes a particular though quite general shape)
+- The average **cost-effectiveness** at some level of input is the *slope of the diagonal line from the origin to the curve at that input level*
+  - Some impact functions are roughly sigmoidal — first fully convex, then fully concave.
+These functions have a nice property that there is some point on the graph where the line from the origin to the function hits the curve at a tangent.
+This is the point of **highest average cost-effectiveness**

+Now let's ask: *what features do concave impact functions share?*

 ### Diversifying